 Can I make a photo slideshow in CapCut?

-Does CapCut support PNG and JPEG?
+Does CapCut support PNG and JPEG photos?

 Is CapCut good for Instagram photo posts and Stories?